 - 1 tbsp apple cider vinegar

-- 1 tsp sesame oil
+- 1 teaspoon sesame oil

 - 2 large sweet apples (I used honeycrisp) (about 1lb)

-- 2 tbsp fresh lemon juice
+- 2 tablespoon fresh lemon juice

 - 1 lb brussels sprouts